PrajnaAvidya/prompt-shaper/README.md

 PromptShaper is a templating language for efficiently constructing LLM prompts.

 ## Why
-I'm a programmer and like many I've seen productivity gains due to the assistance of LLMs.
+I'm a programmer, and like many I've seen productivity gains due to the assistance of LLMs.
 The standard way of interacting with a model through a chat interface works great for basic queries, but I do a lot of what I call "non-linear" workflows and found myself spending too much time copying and pasting text fragments to construct the exact prompts I wanted to run.
-I was working on my own custom LLM chat client and wanted to perform some of these tasks in a UI, but decided I first needed an engine to run construct and run my prompts.
-Inspired by templating engines like Handlebars I built my own variant specifically designed for running highly customized GPT/LLM prompts.
+I was working on my own custom LLM chat client and wanted to build a UI to construct dynamic and reusable prompts to send to the OpenAI API and realized I needed an engine to run it.
+Inspired by templating engines like Handlebars, I built my own variant specifically designed for executing highly customized GPT/LLM prompts.

 ## Features
 - Templating Engine: Work out of a text editor/IDE and save a lot of time by avoiding repetitive copy/pasting of text fragments.
 Through the use of slots, variables, and functions you can dynamically load and render text into LLM prompts.